nkschaefer/cellbouncer/docs/mex_format.md

 CellBouncer provides a program, `utils/h5tomex.py`, that can convert `.h5` format output files to market exchange format.
 To do this, simply run

 ```
-utils/h5tomex.py -H [file.h5] -o [output_directory] (--scanpy)
+utils/h5tomex.py -H [file.h5] -o [output_directory] (--list) (--feature_type) (--scanpy)
 ```

+where:
-where `[file.h5]` is the input file, `[output_directory]` is a new directory that will contain `barcodes.tsv.gz`, `features.tsv.gz`, and `matrix.mtx.gz` after the program runs, and `--scanpy` is an optional flag to set if the data is an `.h5ad` file saved by `scanpy/Anndata` rather than an `.h5` file from a data processing program.
+* `[file.h5]` is the input file
+* `[output_directory]` is a new directory that will contain `barcodes.tsv.gz`, `features.tsv.gz`, and `matrix.mtx.gz` after the program runs
+* `--scanpy/-s` is an optional flag to set if the data is an `.h5ad` file saved by `scanpy/Anndata` rather than an `.h5` file from a data processing program
+* For CellRanger `.h5` files, the matrix will often contain multiple data types.
+If you have processed feature barcoding/sgRNA capture together with gene expression data, for example, both will be output together in this file.
+Two other options help with this scenario:
+  * `--list/-l` lists all data types in the `.h5` file and quits
+  * `--feature_type/-t` lets you subset the data to only the type you specify here.
+The value should be in double quotes and should match one of the options output when you run with the `--list` option.
+For example, if your data contains both RNA-seq and sgRNA capture, running with `--list` will show:

+    ```
+    CRISPR Guide Capture
+    Gene Expression
+    ```
+    And you can run again with `--feature_type "CRISPR Guide Capture"` to include only sgRNA capture data in the output files, which will be loaded by `demux_tags`.

 ### Note
 `demux_tags` needs to know which pieces of the `MEX`-format data represent tag or sgRNA capture data.
-If you converted an `h5` file from CellRanger, it likely contains gene expression as well as other data types.
+If you converted an `h5` file from CellRanger and did not filter it to a specific data type (see `--feature_type` option above), it likely contains gene expression as well as other data types.
 If you're not sure what data types exist in the file, you can try this:

 ```
 zcat [output_directory]/features.tsv.gz | cut -f3 | sort | uniq